crystax/android-crew-staging/README.md

 otherwise the specified version will be installed; the same applies to crystax version.

-Install command works only with library formulas.
+``install`` command works only with library formulas.
 You can not install utility.
 But you can upgrade utility (see below upgrade command description).

 You can install any number of avaliable versions of any library.
 For example,